String-sg/chergpt2/readme.md

 #resource description
-data1_path = "data1/Student Handbook.pdf" #modify the resource for data1
+data1_path = "data1/Student Handbook.pdf"
-data1_name = "Damai Secondary School Handbook and Information" #modify the search name for data1
+data1_name = "Damai Secondary School Handbook and Information"

 data1_description= """This document provides information about Damai Secondary School.
 It outlines important details about the school's history,
                     philosophy, vision, mission, motto, values, and strategic thrusts.
 The document also covers student management and discipline policies and guidelines,